nhayward/revpit/user/pages/08.faq/default.md

 Anyone asked to stop any offending behavior are expected to comply immediately.
 It is not the duty of a member of a protected class to explain why the conduct in question is offensive.
 Take the time to self-educate from the many resources available: [We've gathered some DEI resources here](https://docs.google.com/document/d/1INKf0bjBOzuWKgJlJYpRhxOoxpa9BO_WEPC1wnhietQ/edit?usp=sharing?target=_blank).

-Anyone violating these rules may be removed from community spaces (Slack channels, RevPit SubReddit, Bluesky Chats, etc.) and may be ineligible to participate in the Annual Contest or Mini-Events.
+Anyone violating these rules may be removed from community spaces (Slack channels, Bluesky Chats, etc.) and may be ineligible to participate in the Annual Contest or Mini-Events.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the #RevPit board via email at reviseresub@gmail.com, the @ReviseResub Reddit or Bluesky account, or one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the #RevPit board via email at reviseresub@gmail.com or Bluesky account, or one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
 You may also report concerns anonymously through our [confidential reporting form available here](https://forms.gle/z3T8uGhmRicfP7nA6?target=_blank).
 If you believe your safety is threatened, please contact your local authorities immediately.

 </div>